Where We've Been

 By 1992, the rate of preventable injury-related death was at the lowest point on record (33.96 per 100,000 population), 61% less than in 1900 and at near parity with the level of improvement achieved with all causes of death (which had fallen to 64% since 1900).

-Since that time, the overall fatality rate has decreased 12%, while unintentional deaths have increased 86%.
+Since that time, the overall fatality rate has decreased 21%, while unintentional deaths have increased 54%.
 As a result of both direct and indirect impacts of the COVID-19 pandemic, the trends have gotten even worse.
-Compared to 2019, the overall fatality rate increased 11.7%, while the preventable injury-related death rate increased 29.7%.
+Compared to 2019, the overall fatality rate increased 1%, while the preventable injury-related death rate increased 7%.
 The preventable injury death rate increase was driven by both an increase in drug overdoses and motor-vehicle crash deaths.
+However, this trend may be changing.
+In 2024 the preventable injury-related death rate decreased 14.6% compared to a 3.8% decrease for the overall death rate.
+This decrease was driven by improvements regarding both drug overdoses and motor-vehicle crash deaths.

 Note: Percent changes are based on rates adjusted to the year 2000 standard population to remove the influence of changes in age distribution over time.